RohmSemiconductor/Linux-Kernel-PMIC-Drivers/README.md

 # Collection of test scripts for testing ROHM PMIC ICs

-We test the PMICs using test setup where we have
+We test the PMICs using test setup where we have:

  - PMIC break out boards
  - BeagleBone Black board(s)
  - Test PC running Jenkins slave
+ - Server with master Jenkins
- - Power outlet connected to ethernet and controllable using telent
+ - Ethernet (telnet) controllable Power outlet (IP Power 9850)

+Test procedure:

+ - Master Jenkins polls every now and then the upstream repositories for new releases (tags)
-- We compile the Linux kernel + modules on PC.
+ - When new tag appears slave jenkins compiles the Linux kernel + modules on PC.
-- We run the compiled Linux + drivers + tests on beagle bone black boards
-- The Beaglebone Black boards are connected to PMIC break-out boards via I2C
+ - Slave jenkins runs the compiled Linux + drivers + tests on beagle bone black boards which are connected to the PMIC break-out boards via I2C

 Test software tests enabling/disabling the PMIC regulators and changing the regulator voltages using Linux APIs.
 The driver is verified to work by